-If you have noticed any such changes, you are probably already experiencing a sense of dread or apprehension about the future and the wellbeing of your loved one.
-You’re probably wondering whether they can manage on their own and are constantly worried about falls, accidents or illnesses.
-While it is best to opt for assisted living before any of these signs manifest themselves, this is not always possible.
+If you have noticed any such changes, you are probably already experiencing a sense of dread or apprehension about the future and the well-being of your loved one.
+You’re probably wondering whether they can manage on their own and are constantly worried about falls, accidents, or illnesses.
+While it is best to opt for an assisted living before any of these signs manifest themselves, this is not always possible.
 Now that living alone seems impractical and unsafe for your loved one, moving to assisted living becomes imperative.
 This decision will give you peace of mind.
-It will mean that your loved one is safer, well cared for and supervised.
+It will mean that your loved one is safer, well cared for, and supervised.

-Watching a loved one age before one’s eyes; seeing them become weaker and less able can take a big toll on the people around as well.
-As a son, daughter or relative of a loved one, you may not give adequate thought to your own feelings and wellbeing.
-The constant worry, frequent visits and close supervision can take a toll on you.
+Watching a loved one age before one’s eyes; seeing them become weaker and less able can take a big toll on the people around them as well.
+As a son, daughter, or relative of a loved one, you may not give adequate thought to your own feelings and well-being.
+The constant worry, frequent visits, and close supervision can take a toll on you.
 There is evidence to show that the emotional pressure of caregiving is much like the effects of PTSD.
-There is physical effort and the mental stress involved in looking after a loved one.
-There may be constant worry and anxiety, a feeling of helplessness, intrusive thoughts, avoidance behaviors and hyper-vigilance.
-Ask yourself if you are ready for this?
-If your own health is at risk if you decide to care for a senior yourself?
+There is physical effort and mental stress involved in looking after a loved one.
+There may be constant worry and anxiety, a feeling of helplessness, intrusive thoughts, avoidance behaviors, and hyper-vigilance.
+Ask yourself if you are ready for this.
+If your own health at risk if you decide to care for a senior yourself?

 To decide whether it’s time to move a loved one into assisted living, take a holistic view of your situation.
 Explore various assisted living options.
-Examine practically the physical aspects of the home, signs and symptoms your loved one displays.
-Also pay attention to your own feelings and how you, your family and professional life are being affected by the situation.
+Examine practically the physical aspects of the home, signs, and symptoms you loved one displays.
+Also pay attention to your own feelings and how you, your family, and your professional life are being affected by the situation.